Our Tenant Hub

 Rent must always be paid on or before the due date listed in your lease agreement.
 You can choose from two payment methods:

 MePay – Available in the PropertyMe App.
 You can make one-off payments or set up automatic recurring payments.
 It’s completely free to use.
+You will need to complete a $1.00 verification payment and needs to be an everyday transaction account – not an online saver account.
+You can follow steps on how to complete the verification process by clicking here.

 DEFT – Allows you to pay via debit or credit card.
 Please note, transaction fees may apply depending on your bank or card provider.
+Your unique DEFT rental reference number will appear within the “More” followed by “Property Info” section of the PropertyMe Tenant App.

 We strongly recommend setting up automatic payments through MePay so you never miss a due date.
 If your rent payment fails or is missed, you’ll receive an arrears notice.
 Under tenancy legislation, consistent late payments can lead to breach notices.